makersacademy/bowling-challenge/README.md

 Load up bowling.html from the root directory.
 Enter your name and click bowl frame to bowl each frame.

 Note: The scoring is based on 'Penang' bowling, with strikes doubling the score for the next two rolls (but limited to the next frame).
+Additional User Stories are additional features that I would like to come back and implement.

 ### User Stories